JuanCSuarez/backorder-management-system/README.md

 ## Overview
 This project was developed as a real-world internal tool to improve efficiency in backorder management processes.
 It centralizes tracking, documentation, and workflow handling in a structured system.

+Configuration values are set for a development environment and do not reflect any real internal systems.

 ## Screenshots
 (Add screenshots of the application here)